Azure/ResourceModules/docs/wiki/UtilitiesSetModuleReadMe.md

 ## Special case: 'Parameter Usage' section

+The 'Parameter Usage' examples are located just beneath the 'Parameters' table.
+They are intended to show how to use complex objects/arrays that can be provided as parameters (excluding child-resources as they have their own readMe).

+For the most part, this section is to be populated manually.
+However, for a specific set of common parameters, we automatically add their example to the readMe if the parameter exists in the template.
+At the time of this writing these are:
+- Private Endpoints
+- Role Assignments
+- Tags
+- User Assigned Identities

+To be able to change this list with minimum effort, the script reads the content from markdown files in the folder: `utilities/tools/moduleReadMeSource`.

 # How to use it

 The script can be called with the following parameters: